Day School Levels

 The Developmental Learning, I and II program operates during the school calendar year, from August through May/June.

-Integrated Learning, I and II - Kindergarten through Middle School Programs consist of small classes of student and one teacher.
-These programs require a higher independence that the adaptive programs.
-Each child has 1:1 time with the teacher during the course of the school day.
+Integrated Learning, I and II – Kindergarten through Middle School Programs consist of small classes of student and one lead teacher / staff member.
+These programs require a higher level of independence than the adaptive programs.
+Each child has 1:1 time with the teacher / staff during the course of the school day.
 Assistant teachers also work with students for remedial work as well as academic enrichment.
 They also work with the students in small groups to reinforce academic skills.
-Emphasis is also placed upon creating times for working on social skills and selfregulation both 1:1 and in small groups.
+Emphasis is also placed upon creating times for working on social skills and self-regulation both 1:1 and in small groups.
 This piece of our program is essential and required for our elementary school students.
 This time will not only include social and language skill building but also opportunities to engage in group experiences such as working on art projects or science experiments together.
 It will also provide time for integration of learning about cultural diversity and building character.

 Each child also receives OT consultation and Speech-Language consultation in the form of small group intervention during the course of every week.

 We offer two levels of programming for the Integrated Learning Students, Level I and Level II.
 Placement into these levels is left to the discretion of the Director and Team.
 Through the admissions process and/or evaluation and placement testing, Level II students must show that they can handle academics near or at their grade level.
 Level I students can at any time during the year, progress to Level II if deemed appropriate by the Director, and Team.